xavier2910/ksp-MusicSwitcher/BUILDING.md

     run `ln -s /path/to/ksp-MusicSwitcher/GameData/MusicSwitcher`
   * On Windows, cd \(or open a new terminal, idc\) into your GameData folder \(the KSP one\) and run `mklink /j MusicSwitcher "P:\ath\to\ksp-MusicSwitcher\GameData\MusicSwitcher`
-  * On Mac, consult google or your nearest computer dealer.
+  * On Mac, consult google or your nearest computer dealer. \(You can probably run the Linux command\.)
   * Or, of course, you could just copy the MusicSwitcher folder into your GameData instead of making a link.
+But that'll become a hassle real quick.

 Congrats; you have now installed MusicSwitcher!
 Enjoy.

 >[!IMPORTANT]
 >**If you, for whatever reason, cannot install the dotnet SDK on your machine, never fear!** You can simply use msbuild from
->Mono like so: `msbuild src/MusicSwitcher.csproj -t:restore` followed by `msbuild src/MusicSwitcher.csproj` to restore
+>Mono like so: `msbuild src/MusicSwitcher.csproj -t:restore` followed by `msbuild src/MusicSwitcher.csproj` to install
 >Nuget packages and then build the plugin.